 On your final day in New York, visit the American Museum of Natural History, one of the largest and most important natural history museums in the world, where you can see a wide variety of specimens, from dinosaur fossils and meteorites to plants and animals from around the world.

-After visiting the museum don’t forget to head to the Top of The Rock for a panoramic view of Manhattan.
+After visiting the museum, don’t forget to head to the Top of The Rock for a panoramic view of Manhattan.

-In the evening, take a walk through the neighborhood of Harlem and enjoy live music at one of the area’s many famous jazz clubs.
+In the evening, walk through the neighborhood of Harlem and enjoy live music at one of the area’s many famous jazz clubs.
 Harlem is known for its rich cultural history, and it’s a great place to experience the city’s vibrant music and arts scene.

 Photography tips for New York

 Personally, I find New York much better at night.
 The lights of Manhattan seen from the top of the Empire State Building are amazing, although tripods are not allowed.

 What is the ideal lens for photographing New York?
 It depends.
 I’ve almost always used the wide-angle lens to include bigger portions of the buildings in the picture, but a classic 24-105mm is definitely more flexible.
 You can still try some less “classic” shots using a telephoto lens.
 For light travel, I recommend a light but sturdy tripod.